Kaelzs/SS-Modifier/README.md

 ## Intro

-SS modifier is written in pure Swift.
+SS modifier is written in pure Swift (using vapor).

-Feel free to leave any issues.
+Feel free to open pull request or leave any issues.

+## Build

+Just clone this repo and open `Package.swift` in `server` folder (using Xcode).

 ## Send Request